molines/eNATL60/DOC/Runoff.md

         netcdf file : none
           variables : Bathymetry !

  * Do it with the rivermouth file used for NATL60.
-If you do not have this original file, then start from scratch and initialize rivermouth to surface *tmask*
+If you do not have this original file, then start from scratch and initialize rivermouth to surface *tmask*.

-### Prepare kml file with position of Dai-Trenberth river station
+### Prepare kml file with position of Dai-Trenberth river stations
  * This can be done using the bash script [rnf_mk_kml.ksh](../TOOLS/rnf_mk_kml.ksh).
-The resulting kml file requires some hand editing because of some garbage characters comming from the netcdf Dai and Trenberth netcdf file.
+The resulting kml file requires some hand editing because of some garbage characters coming from the Dai and Trenberth netcdf file.
- * Then in GOOGLE-EARTH you can open this kml file and you will have the Dai-Trenberth station appearing as pin points.
+ * Then in GOOGLE-EARTH you can open this kml file and you will have the Dai-Trenberth stations appearing as pin points.
 This will be very usefull for next step.

 ### Build the rivermouth file using BMGTOOLS.
  * Note that BMGTOOLS requires that the coordinate file has a time axis.
  * Note that BMGTOOLS requires that the variable we are working with is named Bathymetry.
  * For big configuration, it is much easier to work with BMGTOOLS with subdomains.
-The program [splitfile2](https://github.com/molines/JMMTOOLS/blob/master/TOOLS/splitfile2.f90) can be used to explose the full domain into subdomain and then to merge the subdomain back to full domain.
-You need to explose both coordinates and data file in the same way :
+The program [splitfile2](https://github.com/molines/JMMTOOLS/blob/master/TOOLS/splitfile2.f90) can be used to explode the full domain into subdomains and then to merge the subdomains back to full domain.
+You need to explode both coordinates and data file in the same way :

  >  usage :  splitfile -f IN-file  [-s  x-size y-size] [-n i-size j-size] [-M ]